The Bankrate promise

-Direct Consolidation Loans help borrowers consolidate multiple federal student loans into one new one, usually with the goal of simplifying one’s finances.
-However, Direct Consolidation Loans don’t grant borrowers the benefit of a lower interest rate.
+For students struggling to pay back their student loans, consolidating multiple federal loans into one can provide better rates and help lessen the financial burden of repayment.
+However, Direct Consolidation Loans don’t guarantee borrowers the benefit of a lower interest rate.
 Instead, they use a weighted average of the interest rates on loans included in the new Direct Consolidation Loan, rounded up to the nearest one-eighth of a percentage point.
+The calculation for this is important for borrowers to understand before the consolidation process.

 What is a weighted average interest rate?

-How to calculate your weighted average interest rate for student loans
+How to calculate a weighted average student loan interest rate

-To come up with the weighted average interest rate for your student loans, you’ll multiply each loan’s interest rate by the loan balance, then divide the sum by the total loan balance.
+To determine the weighted average interest rate for your student loans, you’ll multiply each loan’s interest rate by the loan balance, then divide the sum by the total loan balance.

 Let’s say you owe $5,000 on one student loan at 5 percent and another $10,000 on a student loan at 3 percent.
 Use the following steps to figure out the weighted average interest rate you would be eligible for: